Birthright

-Birthright is the concept of things being due to a person upon or by fact of their birth, or due to the order of their birth.
+Birthright is a legal concept affirming that certain things are due to a person upon or by fact of their birth, or due to the order of their birth.
 These may include rights of citizenship based on the place where the person was born or the citizenship of their parents, and inheritance rights to property owned by parents or others.